wenjieguo044-blip/CS5296/README.md

 - SSH
 - Python 3

-## SSH Key Setup
+The scripts in `CS5296/code/` install most required software on the EC2 instances.

+## Workflow Scripts

+The project workflow is built from these scripts:

+- `config.sh`: stores node IP addresses, SSH settings, CockroachDB settings, workload parameters, and result directory settings.
+- `bootstrap_ssh.sh`: configures SSH access from the client to the three database nodes.
+- `install_all.sh`: installs CockroachDB, sysbench, and monitoring tools.
+- `deploy_cluster.sh`: starts the three-node CockroachDB cluster.
+Use `--clean` for a fresh run.
+- `prepare_db.sh`: creates the `sysbench` database and loads benchmark tables.
+- `collect_metrics_start.sh`: starts CPU, memory, I/O, and network monitoring.
+- `collect_metrics_stop.sh`: stops monitoring.
+- `run_benchmark.sh`: runs all workload and thread combinations, collects logs, and calls the parser.
+- `parse_results.py`: parses `sysbench.log` files and writes `summary.csv`.
+- `stop_cluster.sh`: stops the CockroachDB cluster.
+- `cleanup_db.sh`: removes old CockroachDB data when needed.

+## Inputs Required to Run the Workflow

+Before running the workflow, prepare these inputs:

+- Public or private IP addresses for `client`, `node1`, `node2`, and `node3`.
+- The EC2 SSH username, usually `ec2-user` on Amazon Linux 2023.
+- The private key file (`.pem`) selected and downloaded when creating the EC2 instances.
+- The SSH key path on the client instance.
+- The benchmark instance tag, for example `c5_large_run1`.
+- Benchmark parameters in `config.sh`, including table count, table size, thread list, workloads, runtime, and report interval.
+- The target EC2 instance type for the current run: `c5.large`, `m5.large`, or `r5.large`.

 Download the private key for the EC2 key pair selected when creating the instances.
 Copy the key to the client instance under `$HOME/.ssh/`:

 ```bash
 scp -i /path/to/local/key.pem /path/to/local/key.pem ec2-user@CLIENT_PUBLIC_IP:~/.ssh/